 This page includes summaries of completed investigations and will be updated as cases are completed

-Case No 1003 – complaint about being evicted from a marina
+Case No 1003 – eviction of a moorer from a marina

 Mr B moored his boat at a BWML marina.
 He said that following a campaign of intimidation and victimisation against him by the marina manager, he lodged a formal complaint, but that this led to him being evicted from the marina for breaching mooring rules.
 While he accepted that he had breached some rules, he argued that another moorer was at least as culpable as he was but had not been evicted.